 April 2018: AP overseeing the WASC process trained the staff at a staff meeting then met with and trained all the classified staff about the WASC process and their roles and expectations for participation.
-WASC Training Part 2 site leadership team and WASC coordinator.
-WASC FOL Group Assignments Alphabetical FOL Groups
+WASC Training Part 2

 April-June 2018: Further schoolwide professional development, assignment of FOL groups, selection of FOL group leaders and writers & training of leaders.
-Reminders for Leaders Continued planning meetings with administrative team,
+Reminders for Leaders